TharinduPDeAlwis/TharinduPDeAlwis/README.md

 @ -1,2 +1,87 @@
 ## Hi, there !!
-### I'm Tharindu Alwis, currently a Ph.D. candidate student at Southern Illinois University Carbondale (SIUC) in the USA.
+### I am Tharindu De Alwis, currently a Ph.D. candidate student at Southern Illinois University Carbondale (SIUC) in the USA.
 I am interested to explore new theories and methodologies related to statistics, particularly in univariate or multivariate time series analysis.
-Moreover, I like to distribute new findings through the useful R packages to encourage researchers in this field.
+Moreover, I like to distribute new algorithm through software packages such as R package or MATHLAB toolbox to encourage researchers in this field.
 I love to spend my free time with my guitar.

 ### Connect with me:
 [<img align="left" alt="TharinduPDeAlwis.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]